Kevin David Stein

-B.A.
-Psychology, University of Michigan, Ann Arbor, April 1993
+April, 1993 B.A. in Psychology, University of Michigan, Ann Arbor

-Translator, Freelance, April 2005-May 2009.
+Translator, Freelance, April 2005-March 2009.
 Translated a wide variety of documents for government organizations (Kashihara City, Sony Highlands), NGOs (JAICA), NPOs (Nara International Center, and green tech clients).

 Director of English Education and Events, Nara International Center, April 2005 – March 2009.
 In charge of planning and implementing all facets of international events and English education activities.
 Duties included training sessions for public school teachers, writing and proof-reading employee manuals, planning and implementing international events such as the Nara Eco Festival (including press releases as well as advertising campaigns), and translating materials for the expat community in Nara prefecture.